A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Methods

 where the first equality follows from the assumption that $Y_i$ and $(T_i, D_i)$ are independent conditional on the covariates and the random effects.

-Because $\Psi$ involves $K$ unknown hazard functions, directly maximizing the above observed-data likelihood is difficult.
-To tackle this issue, we derive an EM algorithm to compute the semiparametric maximum likelihood estimate (SMLE) of $\Psi$ by regarding the latent random effects $\theta_i$ as missing data \citep{dempster1977maximum, elashoff2008joint}.The complete-data likelihood based on $(Y, T, D, \theta)$ is given by
+Because $\Psi$ contains $K$ unknown cause-specific baseline hazard functions and the likelihood function involves integrals, directly maximizing the above observed-data likelihood is difficult.
+To tackle this issue, we derive an EM algorithm to compute the semi-parametric maximum likelihood estimate (SMLE) of $\Psi$ by regarding the latent random effects $\theta_i$ as missing data \citep{dempster1977maximum, elashoff2008joint}.The complete-data likelihood based on $(Y, T, D, \theta)$ is given by

 where $\Lambda_{0k}(.)$ is the cumulative baseline hazard function for type $k$ failure and $\Delta\Lambda_{0k}(T_i)=\Lambda_{0k}(T_i) - \Lambda_{0k}(T_i-)$.
 The EM algorithm iterates between an expectation step (E-step):